-More than 23,000 people injured; nearly 10,000 killed since the conflict began in 2014
+More than 23,000 people injured; more than 3,000 killed since the conflict began in 2014

 Challenges for Internally Displaced

-Mental Health and Psychosocial Support
+Mental Health and Psychosocial Support (MHPSS)

 Strengthening Family Resilience Among Young Mothers Trapped By War